Carrot, milk and pistachio dessert

 Preparation time 15 mins – cooking time 25 mins

 6 large carrots – peeled and chopped using a chopper

 1 teaspoon ground green cardamom seeds or powder

 Chop the carrots until they are very finely chopped, almost ground down but not into pulp – see picture below

 - Melt ghee/unsalted butter in a non-stick pan

-- Add the blended carrots and cook down until the absorb the ghee/butter and start to thicken and dry out.
+- Add the blended carrots and cook until they absorb the ghee/butter and start to thicken and dry out.
 You want a dry consistency so keep cooking until the moisture in the pan evaporates

-- Add the nuts and continue cooking until the mixture has no moisture left in it – as per the video below
+- Add the nuts and continue cooking until the mixture has no moisture left in it at all- as per the video below

-Serve warm with a good quality vanilla ice-cream sprinkled with a little chopped pistachio nuts
+Serve hot with a good quality ice-cream sprinkled with a little chopped pistachio nuts